CodeTanzania/majifix-docs/get-started.md

 ## Majifix components

 MajiFix has different components.
-The followin text provides brief description of each component.
+The following text provides brief description of each component.

 ### Majifix API